Dance Club Songs: Statistics and Record World data

-Although the disco chart began reporting popular songs in New York City nightclubs, Billboard soon expanded coverage to feature multiple charts each week which highlighted playlists in various cities such as San Francisco, San Diego, Boston, Los Angeles, Miami, Phoenix, Detroit and Houston (among others).
+Although the disco chart began reporting popular songs in New York City nightclubs, Billboard soon expanded coverage to feature multiple charts each week which highlighted playlists in various cities such as San Francisco, San Diego, Boston, Los Angeles, Chicago, Miami, Phoenix, Detroit, and Houston.
 During this time, Billboard rival publication Record World was the first to compile a dance chart which incorporated club play on a national level.
-Noted Billboard statistician Joel Whitburn has since "adopted" Record Worlds chart data from the weeks between March 29, 1975 and August 21, 1976 into Billboards club play history.
-For the sake of continuity, Record Worlds national chart is incorporated into both Whitburn's Dance/Disco publication (via his Record Research company) as well as the 1975 and 1976 number-ones lists.
+Noted Billboard statistician Joel Whitburn later "adopted" Record World′s chart data from the weeks between March 29, 1975, and August 21, 1976, into Billboard′s club play history.
+For the sake of continuity, Record World′s national chart is incorporated into both Whitburn's Dance/Disco publication (via his Record Research company) as well as the 1975 and 1976 number-ones lists.

 With the issue dated August 28, 1976, Billboard premiered its own national chart (National Disco Action Top 30) and their data is used from this date forward.

 In January 2017, Billboard proclaimed Madonna as the most successful artist in the history of the chart, ranking her first in their list of the 100 top all-time dance artists.
 Madonna holds the record for the most number-one songs with 50.
-Katy Perry holds the record for having eighteen consecutive number-one songs.
-Perry's third studio album, Teenage Dream (2010), became the first album in the history of the chart to produce at least seven number-one songs by a lead artist It held this record until Rihanna's eighth studio album Anti produced eight chart toppers from 2016 to 2017.
+Katy Perry holds the record for having 18 consecutive number-one songs.
+Perry's third studio album, Teenage Dream (2010), became the first album in the history of the chart to produce at least seven number-one songs by a lead artist.
+It held this record until Rihanna's eighth studio album Anti produced eight chart-toppers from 2016 to 2017.
 Rihanna is the only artist to have achieved five number-one songs in a calendar year.